LameckKambi/Phase1-Project-LameckKambi/README.md

 2. Open the cloned repo on Visual Studio Code.
 3. Using LiveServer, open the `index.html` file.
-4. Ensure you've installed JSON server in your machine

 - Now you're good to go.